-- A. Use of Data and Products - B. Summary of Data Collected by the Yakama Nation relative to Yakima River Spring Chinook Salmon and the Cle Elum Spring Chinook Supplementation and Research Facility - C. 2022 Annual Chandler Certification for Out-migrating Spring (Yearling) Chinook Smolts - D. Survival to McNary Dam for PIT-tagged Spring Chinook Salmon smolts released at Roza Dam from 1999--2022 - E. Juvenile Coho outmigration survival and adult Coho returns to the Yakima Basin, 1999-2022 - F. Juvenile Outmigration Survival of Yakima Basin Summer Chinook Smolts to Prosser and McNary Dams, 2009-2022
+- A. Use of Data and Products - B. Summary of Data Collected by the Yakama Nation relative to Yakima River Spring Chinook Salmon and the Cle Elum Spring Chinook Supplementation and Research Facility - C. 2022 Annual Chandler Certification for Out-migrating Spring (Yearling) Chinook Smolts - D. Juvenile Coho outmigration survival and adult Coho returns to the Yakima Basin, 1999-2022 - E. Juvenile Outmigration Survival of Yakima Basin Summer Chinook Smolts to Prosser and McNary Dams, 2009-2022